1. The Asymmetry Problem in ServiceNow Negotiations

 About the Author

-Fredrik Filipsson is the co-founder of Redress Compliance, a leading independent advisory firm specialising in Oracle, Microsoft, SAP, IBM, Salesforce, and ServiceNow licensing.
-With over 20 years of experience in software licensing and contract negotiations, Fredrik has helped hundreds of organisations — including numerous Fortune 500 companies — optimise costs, avoid compliance risks, and secure favourable terms with major software vendors.
+Redress Compliance is a leading independent advisory firm specialising in Oracle, Microsoft, SAP, IBM, Salesforce, and ServiceNow licensing.
+With 500+ engagements and $2.1B spend under advisory, Redress has helped hundreds of organisations — including numerous Fortune 500 companies — optimise costs, avoid compliance risks, and secure favourable terms with major software vendors.

 Redress Compliance’s ServiceNow advisory practice is led by a former ServiceNow VP and a former SAM practice lead with direct insider experience of ServiceNow’s commercial operations.